bsc-pm/ovni/doc/user/runtime/mark.md

 void ovni_mark_pop(int32_t type, int64_t value);
 ```

+The value in the pop call must match the previous pushed value.

 ## Usage in Paraver

 Each thread holds a channel for each mark type that you have defined.
 The